Wing IV

 Atari, Inc.Atari

-Disaster · Overreach Atari invented home gaming and reached $2 billion in sales by 1982, then was broken into pieces two years later by a crash it had helped cause.
+Disaster · Overreach Atari invented home gaming — Pong, then the Atari 2600 — and reached $2 billion in sales by 1982, before the 1983 video-game crash it helped cause broke the company apart in 1984.

 1984 CE b.
 1972 CE · 12 years

-Replaced A patriotic merger of nearly every British carmaker that became a byword for strikes, bad cars, and nationalised decline.
+Replaced A patriotic 1968 merger of nearly every British carmaker — Austin, Morris, Jaguar, Triumph, and Mini — nationalised in 1975 and a byword for strikes, bad cars, and decline.

 1986 CE b.
 1968 CE · 18 years